Djelle/ESPHomeVoiceSatellite/README.md

 ## Photos of the unit I made
 ![01](/docs/01.jpg)
+There was just the perfect room for the elektronics in a corner.
+I extended the screw 'pins' by 5 mm.
+So that there was room for a 6 mm latex tube (originally for aquariums) around all the edge.
+To difuse the led-strip.
 ![02](/docs/02.jpg)
+Idle green.
+Which is more like teal.
 ![03](/docs/03.jpg)
+Brin-colored scan animation while thinking.
 ![04](/docs/04.jpg)
 Example of LED colors while setting volume: Blue indicate it's volumen.
 White fills up the rest of the space acording to procentage set.